Taking inventory is a pain, but there are two ways to effectively reduce that pain.

-Should You Use an Bar Inventory Template?
+Should You Use a Bar Inventory Spreadsheet?

-Depending on the size of your beverage program, counting inventory can take a lot of time.
+Depending on the size of your beverage program, counting and organizing inventory can take a lot of time.
 For some restaurants and bars, it can even take an entire day or more.
 Knowing this, why wouldn’t you want to find ways to save time taking inventory?

-If you’re a busy beverage or bar manager, inventory spreadsheet templates are a good option when you want to get the inventory process over with quickly.
+If you’re a busy beverage or bar manager, bar and restaurant inventory spreadsheet templates are a good option.
+When you want to get the inventory process over with quickly.

-If you want to become a great bar manager, we've got advice for that too!
+If you want to become a great bar manager, we've got advice for that too.

-Anatomy Of A Bar Inventory Spreadsheet
+Anatomy of a Bar Inventory Template

 Before you begin using a bar inventory spreadsheet, make sure the document consists of the following columns:

-- Product name
+- Product brand or name